Landlord maintenance responsibilities for damp and mould

 What does Section 11 of the Landlord and Tenant Act 1985 cover?

 Not only is it a good idea for a landlord to take responsibility for solving any damp issues, it's also a legal requirement under the 'repairing obligations' set out in Section 11 of the Landlord and Tenant Act 1985.
 The Act states that the "structure and exterior of the dwelling-house" as well as "the supply of water, gas and electricity" and "heating and heating water" need to be kept in working order.

 As rising and penetrating damp are caused by structural issues, landlords must secure a correct diagnosis and get the problem fixed.
 If condensation is a major problem, especially if mould is forming, it can also be considered a structural issue.
 This means moisture clearly can't escape from the property.
 Ventilation should therefore be installed to prevent mould from forming, because that can be harmful to the tenant.

-The key responsibilities a landlord has when there are damp issues is to make sure a correct diagnosis is obtained and to carry out the treatment if it’s their responsibility – see above section on how to decide whose responsibility it is.
+The key responsibilities a landlord has when there are damp issues is to make sure a correct diagnosis is obtained and to carry out the treatment if it's their responsibility.
 This is because treating damp is a mandatory repair under the Housing Health and Safety Rating System (HHSRS).